This Privacy Notice together with the Award Rules as set out at:

 Changes to the Privacy Notice and your duty to inform us of changes

 We keep our Privacy Notice under regular review.

-This version was last updated on 15 July 2021.
+This version was last updated on 23rd May 2022 (Date of publishing).
 It may change and if it does, these changes will be posted on this page and, where we deem appropriate, notified to you by email.
 The new Privacy Notice may be displayed on-screen and you may be required to read and accept the changes to continue to be involved with the Services.